plot_relationship.py

 • tuple

-A tuple containing: - df (DataFrame): Combined DataFrame containing the combined data for the models listed in modelname. - wdir (str): Updated working directory (if applicable).
+A tuple containing: - df (DataFrame): Combined DataFrame containing the combined data for the models listed in models. - wdir (str): Updated working directory (if applicable).

 Raises: